It looks like surrogacy could be an amazing option for you!

 But even though CA surrogacy laws are some of the simplest and most clear-cut surrogacy laws in the United States, you’ll still need to work with experienced surrogacy professionals in order to complete your process in accordance with California surrogacy laws.

-If you have any questions about surrogacy law in CA, or if you have any pressing legal issues with surrogacy, you should contact a surrogacy attorney.
 The following information should not be utilized as legal advice, but rather as a basic overview of some of the laws that you may encounter in your CA surrogacy journey.

 Yes.
 Popular media often hypes arguments about “illegal surrogacy” or “should surrogacy be legal,” as well as the exaggerated rules and regulations of surrogacy in California.
 But surrogacy is actually a popular way to grow families in California and across the United States.